 The New York State Association of Metropolitan Planning Organizations (NYSAMPO) is a coalition of the fourteen MPOs in New York State that have committed to work together toward common goals.
 One of the hallmarks of NYSAMPO is its eight Working Groups.
 The Working Groups exemplify cost-effective collaboration that yields benefits for MPO member agencies, including their New York State and federal partners that participate directly in them.

-The working groups were established several years ago and have evolved to address the issues and opportunities that MPOs may need to consider in their respective metropolitan transportation planning processes.
+The Working Groups address the issues and opportunities that MPOs may need to consider in their respective metropolitan transportation planning processes.
 The eight Working Groups are:

 - Bicycle and Pedestrian

 - Climate Change

 - Freight

 - Geographic Information Systems (GIS)